all-about-coding4/codeforge/README.md

 3. Include relevant terminal/browser output.
 4. Describe the expected and actual behavior.

-Pull requests are welcome for improvements that keep CodeForge Pro lightweight, reliable, and easy to self-host.
+Pull requests are welcome for improvements that keep CodeForge lightweight, reliable, and easy to self-host.

 ⭐ Support the Project

-If CodeForge Pro is useful to you, consider giving the project a ⭐ Star on GitHub.
+If CodeForge is useful to you, consider giving the project a ⭐ Star on GitHub.

 It helps the project gain visibility and lets others discover it.
 ```